HeardLibrary/digital-scholarship/computer/files-windows.md

 <img src="../images-1-pc/open-folder-options.png" style="border:1px solid black">

 The easiest way to get to the File Explorer Options is to start typing "folder" in the search box at the lower left of the screen.
-(Why "folder" and not "file explorer"?
-Dunno.)
+(You can also type "file explorer options", but that's more work.)
 When File Explorer Options appears, click on it.
 When the window opens up, click on the View tab.

 In the Advanced settings section of the tab, there are a number of checkboxes for controlling how files and folders are displayed.